Aspects of area formulas by way of Luzin, Rad\'o, and Reichelderfer on metric measure spaces: Introduction

 \section{Introduction}

-In this note we investigate some measure-theoretic properties of mappings belonging to the Banach or vector space-valued Newtonian space $N^{1,p}(X)$, which is the metric space analogue of the classical Sobolev space $W^{1,p}(\R^n)$ and was first studied by Shanmugalingam~\cite{Sh-rev}.
-Here $X$ is a complete metric measure space that possesses a measure, $\mu$, that is doubling and $X$ supports a Poincar\'e inequality.
-With these conditions on the space, we give a quantitative metric space version of Luzin's condition (N) similar to Mal\'y et al. in \cite{MaSwaZi} for the graph mapping, study absolutely continuity as defined by Mal\'y~\cite{Maly} for functions in Newtonian classes, the metric version of the coarea property, and consider the condition which dates back to Rad\'o and Reichelder~\cite{RaRe}.
+We investigate some measure-theoretic properties of functions belonging to the Banach or vector space-valued Newtonian space $N^{1,p}(X)$ and compare these properties in the more general setting with the classical Euclidean ones.
+Newtonian space is a metric space analogue of the classical Sobolev space $W^{1,p}(\R^n)$ and was first introduced and studied by Shanmugalingam in \cite{Sh-rev}; here $X$ refers to a complete metric measure space with a measure $\mu$ that satisfies a volume doubling condition and the space is assumed to support a Poincar\'e inequality.
+Under these rather standard conditions on the space, we give a metric space version of Luzin's condition for the graph mapping similar to one in Mal\'y et al.~\cite{MaSwaZi}, we study absolute continuity as defined by Mal\'y~\cite{Maly} for functions in the Newtonian class, and we also discuss the condition due to Rad\'o and Reichelderfer~\cite{RaRe}.

+We provide a version of the area formula for Newtonian functions.
+In particular, we extend the Euclidean results of Haj\l asz~\cite{HajlaszProc} and Mal\'y et al.~\cite{MaSwaZi} to Newton--Sobolev functions in the aforementioned setting of general metric spaces.
+We provide another view to a recent result by Magnani~\cite{MagnaniX} which is related to the area formula in general metric measure spaces.